basho/basho_docs/content/riak/kv/2.1.3/developing/usage/conflict-resolution.md

 Sibling explosion occurs when an object rapidly collects siblings without being reconciled.
 This can lead to myriad issues.
 Having an enormous object in your node can cause reads of that object to crash the entire node.
-Other issues include [[increased cluster latency|Latency Reduction Checklist]] as the object is replicated and out-of-memory errors.
+Other issues include [increased cluster latency](/riak/kv/2.1.3/using/performance/latency-reduction-checklist) as the object is replicated and out-of-memory errors.

 ### Vector Clock Explosion